-The Financial Activity Statement for the period ended 31 March 2020 is appended as Attachment 1 to Report CJ060-05/20.
+The Financial Activity Statement for the period ended 31 March 2020 is appended as Attachment 1.

+Legislation

-Legislation Section 6.4 of the Local Government Act 1995 requires a local government to prepare an annual financial report for the preceding year and such other financial reports as are prescribed.
+Section 6.4 of the Local Government Act 1995 requires a local government to prepare an annual financial report for the preceding year and such other financial reports as are prescribed.